 Many online resources and dishonest contractors will try to tell you that the material cost will be around $1500-$3000 alone.
 This is complete hogwash.

-The lumber is cheap.
+The lumber was relatively cheap until the last few months of the lumber shortage.
 These shady folks are padding the cost of the material to inflate the total cost of the project.
 If you end up building a DIY pergola, you will be spending a lot less on materials.

 Average Material Cost